uwlib-preservation/uwmediascripts/README.md

 # UW Media Scripts

-These scripts, for the most part, assume and environment that has been configured with several A/V specific tools available on the PATH.
+These scripts, for the most part, assume an environment that has been configured with several A/V specific tools available on the PATH.
 These include, mediainfo, ffmpeg, bwfmetaedit and flac.

 **batchbext.rb**
   - Tool for batch embedding the metadata settings stored in the `uwmetaedit2` config file into multiple WAV files.
 Relies on UW's preferred naming convention to parse corrctly.